CheloGE/CarND-Behavioral_Cloning-Project/README.md

 # **End to end/Behavioral Cloning deep learning**

  The aim of this project is to create an end to end CNN to drive a car in a simulated environment.
-As a quick example of the final performance of the deep neural network please find the following illustrations about the model driving the car throughout some simulated tracks:
+As a quick example of the final performance of the deep neural network please find the following illustrations of the model driving the car along some simulated tracks:

 <div class="wrap">